hyprland-community/hyprland-autoname-workspaces/README.md

 This app automatically rename workspaces with icons of started applications - tested with _[waybar](https://aur.archlinux.org/packages/waybar-hyprland-git)_.

 You have to set the config file with your prefered rules based on `class` and `title`.
-Regex are supported.
+Regex (match and captures) are supported.

 ## FAQ, tips and tricks ❓